libra/website/docs/welcome-to-libra.md

 ## Reference

-* [Libra Protocol - Key Concepts](libra-protocol.md) - Introduces you to the fundamental concepts of the Libra protocol.
+* [Libra Protocol - Key Concepts](libra-protocol.md) &mdash; Introduces you to the fundamental concepts of the Libra protocol.
-* [My First Transaction](my-first-transaction.md) - Guides you through executing your very first transaction on the Libra Blockchain using the Libra CLI client.
+* [My First Transaction](my-first-transaction.md) &mdash; Guides you through executing your very first transaction on the Libra Blockchain using the Libra CLI client.
-* [Getting Started With Move](move-overview.md) - Introduces you to a new blockchain programming language called Move.
+* [Getting Started With Move](move-overview.md) &mdash; Introduces you to a new blockchain programming language called Move.
-* [Life of a Transaction](life-of-a-transaction.md) - Provides a look at what happens "under the hood" when a transaction is submitted and executed.
+* [Life of a Transaction](life-of-a-transaction.md) &mdash; Provides a look at what happens "under the hood" when a transaction is submitted and executed.
-* [Libra Core Overview](libra-core-overview.md) - Provides the concept and implementation details of the Libra Core components through READMEs.
+* [Libra Core Overview](libra-core-overview.md) &mdash; Provides the concept and implementation details of the Libra Core components through READMEs.
-* [CLI Guide](reference/libra-cli.md) - Lists the commands of the Libra CLI client and their usage.
+* [CLI Guide](reference/libra-cli.md) &mdash; Lists the commands of the Libra CLI client and their usage.
-* [Libra Glossary](reference/glossary.md) - Provides a quick reference to Libra terminology.
+* [Libra Glossary](reference/glossary.md) &mdash; Provides a quick reference to Libra terminology.